|

 portray the same events, or

-2) several different events are occurring at the same
+2) different events occurring at the same time.

 ** 7 SEALS ** ** 7 TRUMPETS ** ** 7 PLAGUES **